 Tryon Creek Wastewater Treatment Plant Project

-The City of Lake Oswego is seeking a new and more efficient wastewater treatment plant to replace the existing Tryon Creek Wastewater Treatment Plant (TCWTP) located in Lake Oswego, Oregon.
+The City is seeking a new, more efficient wastewater treatment plant to replace the existing Tryon Creek Wastewater Treatment Plant (TCWTP), which needs significant investments to meet necessary DEQ requirements.

 The existing plant, strategically located at the confluence of Tryon Creek and the Willamette River, was constructed in 1964 and expanded in 1976.
-The plant is owned by the City of Portland and operated by the Portland Bureau of Environmental Services (BES).
+The plant is owned by the City of Portland and operated by the Portland Bureau of Environmental Services.
 Currently, wastewater treatment operations and maintenance costs are split between Portland and Lake Oswego.
-The plant treats an average daily flow of 5.7 Million Gallons per Day (MGD) and can accommodate peak flows up to 37.5 MGD.
+The aging plant is in need of a major upgrade or replacement.

 On December 18, 2018, the City Council approved Resolution 18‐55 authorizing the City to initiate a competitive procurement to enter into a Design ‐ Build ‐ Finance ‐ Operate ‐ Maintain agreement for a new wastewater treatment plant.
 The City intends to deliver a new wastewater treatment plant, which will replace the aging Tryon Creek Wastewater Treatment Plant.